 There’s a dirty little secret in the world of whale watching, and last weekend I learned what it is.

 For my husband Cuddy’s birthday, I took him to Cape Cod.
 Who doesn’t want to go there?
 It’s legendary.
-With the car full of enough stuff for a month’s stay, we set out for a weekend.
+With enough stuff for a month’s stay, we set out for a weekend.
 According to Google, the trip was 199 miles.
-Turns out it’s 290 miles, but thanks anyway, Googs.
+Turns out that’s not quite right.
+What’s 100 extra miles, anyway?

 We found our little rented cottage long after dark, and woke up in the morning to rain.
 We spent the day dodging torrential downpours and